-Earnings before interest, taxes, depreciation and amortisation ("EBITDA"), a measure used by management to measure operating performance, is defined as profit after tax from continuing operations plus finance costs (net of finance income), income tax, depreciation and amortisation.
-"Adjusted EBITDA" is defined as EBITDA further adjusted to remove the impact of SDIs.
-See Note 12 (Separately disclosed items) to the DPW 2015 Financial Statements and Note 12 (Separately disclosed items) to the DPW 2014 Financial Statements for further information regarding SDIs.
-EBITDA and Adjusted EBITDA are not recognised terms under IFRS or U.S. generally accepted accounting principles and do not purport to be alternatives to profit after tax from continuing operations as measures of operating performance or to cash flows from operating activities as measures of liquidity.
+Earnings before interest, taxes, depreciation and amortisation ("EBITDA"), a measure used by management to measure operating performance, is defined as profit after tax from continuing operations plus finance costs (net of finance income), income tax expense, depreciation and amortisation (and from 1 January 2019, the Company intends to deduct from EBITDA the fixed component of any liability under a concession agreement or other operating lease required to be treated as a finance lease by the Group under IFRS 16 - Leases.)
+"Adjusted EBITDA" is defined as EBITDA further adjusted to remove the impact of SDIs

+Before separately disclosed items, separately disclosed items, EBITDA, Adjusted EBITDA, Adjusted EBITDA Margin, Net Debt, Leverage, Interest Cover and Like-For-Like metrics are not recognised terms under IFRS or U.S. generally accepted accounting principles.
+EBITDA and Adjusted EBITDA do not purport to be alternatives to profit after tax from continuing operations as measures of operating performance or to cash flows from operating activities as measures of liquidity.
 Additionally, EBITDA and Adjusted EBITDA are not intended to be measures of free cash flow available for management's discretionary use, as they do not consider certain cash requirements such as interest payments, tax payments and debt service requirements.
 Management believes that EBITDA and Adjusted EBITDA are helpful in highlighting trends because they exclude the results of decisions that are outside the control of operating management and can differ significantly from company to company depending on long-term strategic decisions regarding capital structure, the tax jurisdictions in which companies operate and capital investments.
 Management uses EBITDA and Adjusted EBITDA to supplement IFRS results to provide a more complete understanding of the factors and trends affecting the business than IFRS results alone.
 Since not all companies use identical calculations, these presentations of EBITDA and Adjusted EBITDA may not be comparable to other similarly titled measures used by other companies.
 See "Selected Financial Information of the Group".